alisawpi/alisawpi/README.md

 Below you can find things I've worked on organized in categories😊

 ### Working on currently
-- A recipe app where user's can find, create, rate and save recipes.
+- A recipe app where users can find, create, rate and save recipes.
 Frontend:  https://github.com/alisawpi/Recipe-Book-frontend and Backend: https://github.com/alisawpi/Recipe-Book-backend
 Developing with TypeScript, React, BootStrap, HTML5, SCSS, Express, MongoDB and Mongoose.